mal-tee/protector-js/Readme.md

 # `Protector.js`

-Protector.js is a proof-of-concept script that can be deployed alongside (untrusted) third-party scripts to prevent Click Interception by changed href-attributes of hyperlinks.
+`Protector.js` is a proof-of-concept script that can be deployed alongside (untrusted) third-party scripts to prevent Click Interception via changed href-attributes of hyperlinks.

 ## Threat Model
 This script only protects against unwanted changes to links which are made by third-party scripts.